pulumi/docs/content/blog/introducing-kube2pulumi/index.md

 ---

 Kubernetes users often joke about being "YAML engineers," and the pile of YAML seems to get deeper every day.
-Today, we're pleased to announce [kube2pulumi], a tool to automatically convert Kubernetes manifests into real code!
+Today, we're pleased to announce [kube2pulumi], a tool to automatically convert Kubernetes manifests into modern code!
 Instead of manipulating YAML directly, you can take advantage of the rich ecosystem of programming language tools to supercharge your productivity.